MicrosoftDocs/Viva/WorkplaceAnalytics/Use/pm-home.md

 This capability in not available, but might be included in a future release.

-### Q8 Why are some employees in my team not eligible to enroll in Plans?
+### Q8 Why are some employees in my team not eligible to enroll in plans?

 Employees might not be eligible for a plan if: